CarolCupas/carolcupaswebsite/_drafts/transición.md

 permalink: transition

 ---
-At the end of the master, I have experienced a new phase of searching job in Madrid.
-The foreigns (majority) have to be highly qualified to get the sponsorship of a company to get the work permission or wait for meet a number of years.
+Upon the master's degree graduation, I have experienced a new phase of job search in Madrid.
+Foreigners (majority) have to be highly qualified to obtain the sponsorship of a company to process the work permit or wait out an interval of years.

-Today, search a job is almost a job and I have had several interviews so far but these companies are not willing to offer me a contract to process the work permission (perhaps for unknowledge of process).
-Despite that, the good side is my profile fits with what they are looking for.
+Today, finding a job is almost a job and I have had several interviews so far, but these companies are not willing to offer me a contract to process the work permit (perhaps due to ignorance of the process).
+Despite that, the good side is my profile fits what they are looking for.

-Al terminar el máster, estoy experimentando una nueva fase de búsqueda de empleo en Madrid dado que las personas extranjeras (_en su mayoría_) tenemos que ser altamente cualificadas  para que una empresa gestione los trámites legales para obtener el visado de trabajo o esperar a que pase un intervalo de años.

-Hoy, buscar trabajo es casi un trabajo y ciertamente he tenido muchas entrevistas pero por el momento, esas empresas no gestionan los trámites que la oficina de extranjería requieren (quizás por desconocimiento del proceso).
-A pesar de todo, el lado positivo es que perfil profesional les gusta pero sin el visado, no me ofrecen la oportunidad.

 _Honestly, the idea to start my own business is really attractive lately, what stop a little is to face the reality of needing incomes    soon._